2nd Grade Common Core: 2.MD.7

 Level:

-This is a collection of advanced oval tabs for your classroom clock.
-Tabs read, quarter to, quarter after, half past, ten after, twenty to, five after, etc.
+These advanced oval tabs read: quarter to, quarter after, half past, ten after, twenty to, five after, etc.

 Level: